Gan Kim Yong

-Gan had previously served as Minister for Manpower between 2008 and 2011, Minister for Health between 2011 and 2021 and Chairman of the People's Action Party between 2018 and 2022.

 Prior to entering politics, Gan worked in the Ministry of Trade and Industry (MTI) and Ministry of Home Affairs (MHA).
-He joined NatSteel in 1989 and became the chief executive officer and president of NatSteel in 2005.
+He joined NatSteel in 1989 and became the chief executive officer (CEO) and president of NatSteel in 2005.
 Gan made his political debut in the 2001 general election as part of a five-member PAP team contesting in Holland–Bukit Panjang GRC and won by an uncontested walkover.

+Gan previously served as Minister for Manpower between 2008 and 2011, Minister for Health between 2011 and 2021, Chairman of the People's Action Party between 2018 and 2022 and Deputy Chairman of the Monetary Authority of Singapore from 3 July 2023 to 14 May 2024.
+He currently serves as Deputy Prime Minister since 15 May 2024, Minister for Trade and Industry since 15 May 2021, Chairman of the Monetary Authority of Singapore since 15 May 2024, Chairman of the EDB's International Advisory Council since 1 June, taking over from Prime Minister Wong who previously served as Chairman following former SM and current President Tharman's resignation to run for the Presidency and Director of the GIC since 1 October 2024.

 Education

-Gan was educated at Catholic High School and National Junior College before he received an Overseas Merit Scholarship from the Singapore Government to study at the University of Cambridge, where he completed a Bachelor of Arts degree in electrical engineering in 1981.
+Gan was educated at Catholic High School and National Junior College before he received an Overseas Merit Scholarship from the Singapore Government to study at the University of Cambridge, where he completed a Bachelor of Arts degree in Engineering in 1981.

-He subsequently went on to complete a masters degree in engineering at the University of Cambridge in 1985.
+He subsequently received a Master of Arts in Engineering from the University of Cambridge in 1985.

 Career

 Gan began his career in the Civil Service, working at the Ministry of Trade and Industry (MTI) and Ministry of Home Affairs (MHA).
 He left the Civil Service for the private sector in 1989 and joined NatSteel.
-In 1996, he became Executive Vice-President of NatSteel and CEO of NatSteel Resorts International and NatSteel Properties.
+In 1996, he became Executive Vice President of NatSteel and CEO of NatSteel Resorts International and NatSteel Properties.
 In 2005, he became President and CEO of NatSteel.